tc39/proposal-smart-pipelines/readme.md

 <summary>The lexical rule for punctuator tokens would be modified so that
 these two tokens are added.</summary>

-The specification explains in [ES Clause 5.1.2][]:
+The specification explains in [ECMAScript Notational Conventions, § Lexical Grammar][]:

-> A lexical grammar for ECMAScript is given in [ES Clause 11][].
-This grammar
+> A lexical grammar for ECMAScript is given in [ECMAScript Lexical Grammar][].
-> has as its terminal symbols Unicode code points…It defines a set of
+> This grammar has as its terminal symbols Unicode code points…It defines a set
-> productions…that describe how sequences of such code points are translated
+> of productions…that describe how sequences of such code points are translated
 > into a sequence of input elements.
 >
 > Input elements other than white space and comments form the terminal symbols